Depression & Mental Health

 Self-Assessment

+Many people wonder whether what they are experiencing may indicate depression or emotional stress.
 Brief screening tools can help identify patterns of symptoms and guide whether further evaluation may be useful.

 Depression and anxiety often occur together.
 Assessing anxiety symptoms can provide additional insight into emotional wellbeing.